spm999/Html-CSS-Js-Projects/Readme.md

 ## 2. Counter with start and stop button: [https://counter80.netlify.app/]()

 Create a counter with start and stop button.
 When click on start, it should start from previous value on which it was stopped instead of zero.

+## 3. Generate Random Colour when click on start:

+Change the colour of background randomly, when clicked on start, and stop changing colour, if click on stopped.